SillyFreak/typst-alexandria/docs/manual.typ

 _Alexandria_ enables multiple bibliographies within the same Typst document.

 In _Alexandria_, each citation is associated with a _prefix_.
-#ref-fn("alexandria()") function declares a prefix, e.g. `"x-"`, for a group of bibliographical references.
+#ref-fn("alexandria()") function declares a prefix, e.g. `"x:"`, for a group of bibliographical references.
-After this, you can use regular Typst citations, prepending the prefix to a bibliographic key to indicate that it refers to a specific group, e.g. `@x-quark` or `#cite(<x-netwok>)`.
+After this, you can use regular Typst citations, prepending the prefix to a bibliographic key to indicate that it refers to a specific group, e.g. `@x:quark` or `#cite(<x:netwok>)`.
 _Alexandria_'s #ref-fn("bibliographyx()") is the equivalent of the built-in `bibliography()` function for generating a bibliography limited to a specific prefix.

 Typical usage looks like this: